ian-wigley/C64-Demo-Code/README.md

 # C64-Demo-Code
-A collection of reverse engineered Commodore 64 demo source code written back in the late 80's !
+A collection of reverse engineered Commodore 64 demo/intro source code written back in the late 80's !

 The source code can be debugged using the VSCode VS64 extension and the ACME compiler.